Skip to content

 Tuples are similar to lists and are also ordered collections of several elements, but tuples cannot be modified once created.

-Elements in a Python tuple can be of any type and do not require the same type, such as:
+Elements in Python tuples can be of any type and do not have to be of the same type, such as:

 Python